Khertvisi Fortress: Middle Ages and later use

 In the 10th-11th centuries it was the center of Meskheti region.
 During the 12th century it became a town.
 In the 13th century Mongols destroyed it and until the 15th century it lost its power.
 According the inscription on a stone, found in the fortress, significant reconstruction was made by Zakari Kamkamishvili in 1354–1356.
 From the end of the 13th up to the 15th century it was owned by Meskheti landlords from Jaqeli family.
 In the 16th century the southern region of Georgia was invaded by Ottomans.
 During next 300 years they have owned Khertvisi too.
 In 1624 the fortress was temporarily taken by Giorgi Saakadze.
 Another successful though again temporary attempt was made by the King Heraclius II in 1771.

 Khertvisi was finally set free from Ottomans in 1828.
-At the end of the 19th century Georgian and Russian army returned the lost territories and Khertvisi became the military base for Russian and Georgian troops.
+At the end of the 19th century Armed Forces of the Russian army returned the lost territories and Khertvisi became the military base for Russian troops.